 The Tibetan student couldn't answer and muttered to himself: What else do we have?

-That era was a time of questioning; many literary works were about asking questions, and ours was no exception.
+That era was a time of questioning, and many literary works were about asking questions; our piece was no exception.
 The photo novel was a relatively novel approach at that time, and "What Else Do We Have" might have been the first photo novel in Tibetan.

 Zhang Wan: That period was an era full of ideals.

-By the time I reached middle school, my ideal was to become a cadre, carry a good gun, and ride a good horse, looking impressive.
+By the time I was in middle school, my ideal was to be an official, to carry a good gun, and to ride a good horse, looking impressive.
 Later, in the late 1980s, I changed careers and left the teaching profession to become a judicial secretary, with a gun and a uniform.
 I really carried a gun, a short one.
 At that time, guns and uniforms were no longer fashionable.
-Because I naturally had curly hair and kept long hair, wearing a wide-brimmed hat made me look quite comical.
+Because I was born with curly hair, I had long hair and wore a wide-brimmed hat, which looked quite ridiculous and comedic.
+The hat didn't fit well, and I rarely wore the uniform; I often wore a suit instead and had completely lost interest in guns.

 As a child, I had a strong affection for guns.
 My father often repaired guns for others, and I liked it.
-After he repaired them, I would test fire a few shots.
+After he fixed them, I would try shooting a few times.
 My father often asked me to try, and some people were quite generous, while others were reluctant to let me try those few bullets.
 Overall, I had more opportunities to handle guns than other children and understood their performance quite well; I knew a bit about several types of guns.

 After graduating from high school, I wanted to be a writer.
 Near the end of high school, I wrote a novel called "Auspicious Marriage."
-Looking back now, it seems particularly naive, but at that time, it was a popular work and even won an award.
-This debut work had a significant encouraging effect on my later writing career.
+Looking back now, it seems particularly naive, but it was a popular work at the time and even won an award.
+This debut work was very encouraging for my future writing career.

 Once writing became a habit, the ideal disappeared.

-Zhang Wan: What changes have occurred on the grasslands?
+Zhang Wan: What changes have occurred in the grasslands?

 Tsering Dondrub: In 1982, livestock was contracted, and in the early 1990s, after the grasslands were contracted, wild animals suddenly disappeared.
 In my childhood, there were herds of antelope, but now they are basically gone.
-At that time, there were bears, deer, cranes, and yellow sheep on the grasslands, but after 2010, those became animals of memory.
+At that time, there were bears, deer, cranes, and yellow sheep on the grasslands, but after 2010, those have become animals of memory.
 There are still a few vultures.
 Wild rabbits and foxes still exist.
-Not to mention otters; even fish in the river are rarely seen.
+Not to mention otters; even fish in the river are rare.
 The river's flow has decreased, and smaller rivers have dried up.
 Wetlands have disappeared.
 The grasslands have seriously degraded.

 Now, winters have warmed up; they are not as cold as in my childhood.
 Summers have less rain; in my childhood, it often poured heavily for several days in the summer, but now it rarely rains.
 Our hometown is slightly better, but the rainfall is still pitifully low.